OPEnSLab-OSU/ednaUI/docs/trouble-shooting.md

 Go to `about:config` (same as entering any web address), then search for `network.stricttransportsecurity.preloadlist` and make it set to false.
 Then, search for `browser.fixup.fallback-to-https` and set to false as well.

-## Task only completes some valves
-- What causes this?

-We are currently analyzing our task protocol to determine the reason for this

-- What does this problem look like?

-When a task is set to sample a large number of valves (6+), often the task will only complete a few valves and then get stuck

-- How to resolve this issue?

-Currently, we recommend setting tasks to around 4 valves maximum, and making multiple tasks if you want more valves sampled.

 ## PlatformIO (Visual Studio Code Extension) is not working
 - What causes this?